TriplyDB/Documentation/docs/triply-etl/transform/ratt/index.md

 #### Parameters

-- `content` A key in the RATT Record that contains string values with HTML entities.
+- `content` A key in the Record that contains string values with HTML entities.
 - `key` A new key where the decoded content is stored.

 #### Example